BryanWilhite/Blog/presentation-drafts/2021-06-26-studio-status-report-2021-06.md

 ### Azure Storage REST API support in `SonghayCore`

 Issues [#118](https://github.com/BryanWilhite/SonghayCore/issues/118) and [#125](https://github.com/BryanWilhite/SonghayCore/issues/125) (a bug 🐛) mark the advent of [Azure Storage REST API](https://docs.microsoft.com/en-us/rest/api/storageservices/) support in `SonghayCore`.
 This is huge news!
+It is my introduction to [Shared Key Authorization](https://docs.microsoft.com/en-us/rest/api/storageservices/authorize-with-shared-key) which I currently refuse to believe is a Microsoft-only technique.
+I assume that this form of REST authorization is a gateway to industry-wide practices that a “friendly” SDK can hide.

 One file, `HttpRequestMessageExtensions.AzureStorage.cs` [[GitHub](https://github.com/BryanWilhite/SonghayCore/blob/master/SonghayCore/Extensions/HttpRequestMessageExtensions.AzureStorage.cs)] of less than 200 lines of code (excluding XML docs), replaces the _entire_ `Songhay.Cloud.BlobStorage` 📦 package!
 (This is largely because there was never a need for that much functionality in the [Azure Storage SDK](https://www.nuget.org/packages/Azure.Storage.Blobs/).)
+The `Songhay.Cloud.BlobStorage` repo will drift at sea for a while and will be archived later.
+This move lines up with [my previous statement](http://songhayblog.azurewebsites.net/entry/2021-03-30-studio-status-report-2021-03/) about moving away from ‘repository-patterning as an ongoing study.’

 ### bringing b-roll Activities to center stage

 Just a few months ago, b-roll player logic sat in an ASP.NET Core API and in `Songhay,Player.Activities`.
 This is an undesired arrangement as an API layer should call logic _inside_ of `Songhay,Player.Activities`.
-The development schedule sketch (below) is revised to show this work (“centralize all `Songhay.Player` logic under Activities”).
+The development schedule sketch (below) is revised to show this work (“centralize all `Songhay.Player` logic under Activities”) as done.

 Much of this work was made possible by the Azure Storage REST API support added to the Core and increasing my understanding of [progressive download](https://en.wikipedia.org/wiki/Progressive_download), specifically my understanding of the `Stream.CopyTo` method [[📖 docs](https://docs.microsoft.com/en-us/dotnet/api/system.io.stream.copyto?view=net-5.0)].
-I admit that there _was_ the ignorant temptation to load MP3 files into memory in a `byte` array but this is _not_ scalable from a memory-allocation point of view.
+I admit that there _was_ the ignorant temptation to load MP3 files into server memory in a `byte` array but such extravagant and naïve allocations _not_ scalable.

-This work on progressive download via explicit use of `Stream` brings b-roll player functionality completely inside of Activities instead of depending on a Web server underlying `Stream`.
+This work on progressive download via explicit use of `Stream` brings b-roll player functionality completely inside of Activities instead of depending on a server layer’s underlying `Stream`.

 ## what i learned about explicit use of `Stream`

-The intent of `IActivity` and the interfaces that descend from it is to brightly and clearly define how to process input and output.
+The intent of `IActivity` and the interfaces that descend from it is to brightly and clearly define how to process _input_ and _output_.

-However, when a `Stream` is either input or output is will likely be closed (unusable) at runtime.
-Unless I am deeply mistaken, `Stream` is the only type that is totally devoted to *thoughput*.
-Unless I am deeply mistaken again, my intent to handle thoughput is indicated by passing around the strategy `Action<Stream>`.
+However, when a `Stream` is either input or output, it will likely be closed (unusable) at runtime when crossing the boundary where it was allocated.
+Unless I am deeply mistaken, `Stream` is the only type that is totally devoted to *throughput*.
+Unless I am deeply mistaken again, my intent to handle throughput is indicated by passing around the strategy `Action<Stream>`.

-There is the temptation to stay devoted to `IActivity`-based contracts and express this:
+There is the temptation to stay devoted to existing `IActivity`-based contracts and express this:

 ```csharp
 public class ProgressiveAudioActivity : IActivityWithTask<(ProgramArgs args, streamAction Action<Stream>)>